asim/reminder/README.md

 ## API

+All queries are returned as JSON

-- `/api/quran` - to get the entire quran as JSON
+- `/api/quran` - to get the entire quran
-- `/api/names` - to get the list of names as JSON
+- `/api/names` - to get the list of names
-- `/api/hadith` - to get the entire hadith as JSON
+- `/api/hadith` - to get the entire hadith
-- `/api/search` - to get summarised answer as JSON
+- `/api/search` - to get summarised answer
   * `q` param for the query
   * `POST` using `content-type` as `application/json`
   * `curl -d '{"q": "what is islam"}' http://localhost:8080/api/search`